 Who doesn’t want to publish a memoir?
-Jerry Payne’s instructional book features excellent writing and great organization.
-He packs in valuable guidance, suggestions, and insight for the aspiring writer of memoir, delivering precisely what he promises save one glaring exception.
+Jerry Payne’s instructional book boasts excellent writing and great organization.
+He packs in valuable guidance, thoughtful suggestions, and creative insights for the aspiring writer of memoir, delivering precisely what he promises – save one glaring exception.

 The author observes, “Whether you realize it or not, you have an agreement with the reader.
 An implied contract.
 If you breach that contract, if you violate the trust of your reader, why should he or she continue reading?
 How can you expect your reading audience to stick around?”

-The trust of this reader was violated on page 26 by Mr. Payne’s solitary example of brilliant dialogue.
-I’d already made a mental list of people with whom I’d share his little gem of a book.
-That plan was deep-sixed.
+My trust was violated on page 26 by Mr. Payne’s solitary example of brilliant dialogue.
+(He couldn’t come up with another?)
+I’d already made a mental list of people with whom I’d share his little gem of a book, but abandoned the plan.
 I didn’t expect a non-fiction book about writing memoir to slap me upside the head with the F-word quoted in the most distasteful way possible.

 Mind you, I’ve heard the word many times.
 I’m as comfortable in corporate America as the back side of a racetrack.
 But I don’t use the word and my friends don’t make a habit of it.